-- Team Sea Stars – Delmi Exo and Ashley Vox are a new tag team to SHIMMER, but they’re a reel catch.
-They’ve already won over the audience, and there’s some clamoring from the SHIMMER faithful for them to rise up the ranks and knock off Melissa and Mercedes – expect them to get that chance.
+- Team Sea Stars – Delmi Exo and Ashley Vox are a new tag team to SHIMMER.
+They’ve already won over the audience, and there’s some clamoring from the SHIMMER faithful for them to rise up the ranks and knock off Melissa and Mercedes.
+You can expect them to get that chance.

 - KC Spinelli – 2 Scoops!
 Two scoops of what?
 Nobody knows.
 Unless its muscle, she’s got a bit of that.
 Maybe tenacity, too.

-- Kiera Hogan – The girl on fire hasn’t accomplished much in SHIMMER, but she’s constantly improving and getting to wrestle bigger names, so it’s only a matter of time before she breaks through to the next level.
+- Kiera Hogan – The Girl on Fire hasn’t accomplished much in SHIMMER.
+She is constantly improving and getting to wrestle bigger names though.
+It’s only a matter of time before she breaks through to the next level.

-- Veda Scott – Veda’s become a bit odd lately and wore that cat head thing to the ring the last taping.
+- Veda Scott – Veda’s become a bit odd lately.
+She wore a cat head thing to the ring at the last taping.
 She’s mostly here to help put over younger talent.

 - Solo Darling – She’s leaner than a pint of ice cream, and her high fives sting.
 She’s gotten really good lately.